-Enterprise Fleet Management has local, dedicated fleet professionals committed to implementing cost efficient and customizable solutions to meet your county’s vehicle needs:
+Enterprise Fleet Management (EFM) has local, dedicated fleet professionals committed to implementing cost efficient and customizable solutions to meet your county’s vehicle needs.
+EFM currently works with over 30 counties and municipalities in Wisconsin today, along with over 1,600 Government agencies across the United States.

 • Light Duty Vehicles: Sedans, Vans, SUV’s and Trucks